Y5ive9ine/dicom-mcp/README.md

 * **🔍 Query Metadata**: Search for patients, studies, series, and instances using various criteria.
 * **📄 Read DICOM Reports (PDF)**: Retrieve DICOM instances containing encapsulated PDFs (e.g., clinical reports) and extract the text content.
+* **📥 Download DICOM Files**: Download DICOM instances from the server to a local directory using C-GET.
+Retrieve entire series or specific instances for local analysis and processing.
 * **➡️ Send DICOM Images**: Send series or studies to other DICOM destinations, e.g. AI endpoints for image segmentation, classification, etc.
 * **⚙️ Utilities**: Manage connections and understand query options.